 Immediately following the March 23 decree on school closures for Middle and High School girls, on 27 March, the UN Security Council in a press statement called on the Taliban to “respect the right to education and adhere to their commitments to reopen schools for all female students without further delay.”
 Girls’ and women’s education has risen to the level of Security Council debates and discourse and this Article examines new and nuanced expansions for women and security that expand more orthodox normative frameworks.

 Women's & girls' education, United Nations Security Council, conflict zones, gender-based violence, Women Peace & Security, WPS, women's rights, equality, religious extremism

 University of Pennsylvania Journal of International Law

 de Silva de Alwis, Rangita, "Expanding the Women Peace and Security Agenda to Protect Women's Education in Afghanistan and Other Geographies of Conflict" (2022).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2866.